japeka/echoer/README.md

 # Echoer
-## Name Echoer application implemented with Next.js
+## Echoer has been implemented with Next.js

 - Make sure you are using node version of at least 18.12.1
 - Run npm install